 Chamberlain Hrdlicka Blawgs

-This writer knows that as long as we have a federal tax system, we’re going to have the Internal Revenue Service or some equivalent.
+This writer knows that as long as we have a federal tax system, we’re going to have to deal with the Internal Revenue Service or some equivalent.
 As they say, a rose by any other name … would smell as sweet.

 Changing the name of the IRS to something else will not remove the tax man.
 No matter what we call him, his job will never change.
-Meanwhile, calls for abolishing the IRS simply distract the attention that needs to be placed on making the IRS more effective.
+Meanwhile, calls for abolishing the IRS simply distract the attention that needs to be placed on making the IRS more effective, starting with adequately funding it and reviewing the Taxpayer’s Bill of Rights.